 Welcome back, fellow hackers!
-I recently had the Metasploit failed to connect to the Database on the ParrotSec OS version 4.2.2.
-I use multiple instances of ParrotSec and I had the exact same issue on all of them.
-I don't know if that is a thing on Kali Linux as well, but for ParrotSec the reason this happens is that PostgreSQL is not listening on port 5432, which Metasploit requires, but on port 5433.
-If you don't fix this, the search function of Metasploit will take very long to show results.
+I recently had the Metasploit fail to connect to the Database on the ParrotSec OS version 4.2.2.
+I use multiple instances of ParrotSec, and I had the exact same issue on all of them.
+I don’t know if that is a thing on Kali Linux as well, but for ParrotSec, the reason this happens is that PostgreSQL is not listening on port 5432, which Metasploit requires, but on port 5433.
+If you don’t fix this, the search function of Metasploit will take a very long to show results.

 So what we need to do is, change the port on PostgreSQL.
 I’ll show you how to do that.